AhmadEleiwa/Podcast/README.md

 * Authentication System
 * Listen to several podcasts
 * Dashboard
-* Freindly Player UI to keep with you in all pages
+* Friendly Player UI to keep with you in all pages
 ## Future Features
 * Search System
 * Save podcasts